flyx/emerald/README.md

 If your code contains errors, you'll get an error message pointing to the file and line of the error along with a message about what's wrong.
 Much like the Nimrod compiler itself does it.

+## API

+Emerald currently has 3 public modules:

+ * `html_templates`: The main module.
+Defines the templating macros
+ * `tagdef`: Supplies macros for easily definiing HTML tags and their properties.
+This may be relevant for the user in the future when the next iteration of the HTML standard allows the user to include custom elements (there is already a working draft for that).
+ * `html5`: This defines the HTML tag set as specified by HTML 5.
+The user might need access to it if he wishes to extend it, but the macros currently don't allow passing custom tag sets.
+Oh, and there's also an `escapeHtml` proc here, but as Emerald escapes all content strings automatically, you normally shouldn't have to use it yourself.

+So as you see, only the `html_templates` module is currently usable externally.
+But it's always good to be prepared for the future!

 ## License